dry-rivers-rcn/G4/README.md

 * Install time is expected to be less than 5 minutes.

 #### Demo
-* Please follow directions within each of the two R scripts posted in this repository.
+* Please follow directions within each of the scripts posted in this repository.

 #### Instructions for use:
 * Note that sample data has been provided.
-For the full dataset, please contact the lead authors of this study.
+For the full datasets, please contact the lead authors of this study.